 Deep Carbon Observatory Diversity Engagement

-AGI has received funding from the Alfred P. Sloan Foundation to bolster participation of traditionally underrepresented geoscientists within the Deep Carbon Observatory (DCO) community.
-AGI is working on behalf of DCO to engage and actively recruit geoscientists from underrepresented groups to participate in DCO research and activities.
+AGI received funding from the Alfred P. Sloan Foundation to bolster participation of traditionally underrepresented geoscientists within the Deep Carbon Observatory (DCO) community.
+AGI worked on behalf of DCO to engage and actively recruit geoscientists from underrepresented groups to participate in DCO research and activities.
 AGI is proud to annouce the 2016 DCO Diversity Grant recipients!

-Who is eligible?
+Who was eligible?
 (Must match all three criteria to be considered)

 - Traditionally underrepresented geoscientists who are U.S. citizens or permanent residents.
 This includes those who are African American, Native American, Native Alaskan, Hispanic, Latino, Latina, Native Hawaiian, Native Pacific Islander, Filipino, or of mixed racial/ethnic backgrounds from these diverse groups.

-- Geoscientists who are currently pursuing doctoral degrees, who are employed as post-doctoral researchers, or who are early-career assistant faculty members or research staff.
+- Geoscientists who were pursuing doctoral degrees, who are employed as post-doctoral researchers, or who are early-career faculty members or research staff.

-- Geoscientists whose research interests are aligned with the Deep Carbon Observatory's mission.
+- Geoscientists whose research interests aligned with the Deep Carbon Observatory's mission.

 What is DCO?